Chevrolet Suburban: Second generation (1941)

-Suburbans were built in model years 1941, 1942, and 1946.
-It was also produced during World War II as a military transport vehicle.
+Suburbans were built in the model years 1941, 1942, and 1946.
+They were also produced during World War II as a military transport vehicle.
 Seating for up to eight occupants was available.
-Models with rear panel doors were designated "3106," while those with tailgates were designated "3116."
-The Chevrolet versions were equipped a 216-cubic-inch 6-cylinder engine.
+Models with rear panel doors were designated "3106", while those with tailgates were designated "3116".
+The Chevrolet versions were equipped a 216-cubic-inch six-cylinder engine.
 The GMC version was equipped with a 228-cubic-inch 6-cylinder engine.
 It shared much of its mechanicals with the AK Series trucks.